chuckmilton/CSULB-Schedule-Generator/README.md

 ### 📅 **Schedule Filtering**
 - The system filters out schedules with overlapping time slots.
 - Custom filtering options allow for complex time and professor exclusions.

+### **Disclaimer**
+**This website is an independent project and is not affiliated with or endorsed by California State University, Long Beach (CSULB).** The use of CSULB's colors and thematic elements is solely for stylistic purposes.